headStyleColorRed/E-skeleton-pay/README.md

 }
 ```

-#### Checkout Product
+#### Purchase with Stripe Prebuilt Checkout
-In order to implement the checkout, you should first have a product created on the database, then call checkout-product
-with the designated id, the quantity to purchase and the redirectioning paths.
+In order to implement the checkout, you should first have a product created on the database, then call checkout-product with the designated id, the quantity to purchase and the redirectioning paths.

 Card number with different output:
 *   Payment succeeds                    => 4242 4242 4242 4242